festeh/jure/README.md

 This is an experimental and unstable product, any issues, suggestions, feature requests and PRs are appreciated.
 Current problems:

 * Only Google Chrome web browser is supported
+* Selenium might be inconvenient
+* No password auth / remote notebook hosts
 * Only last changed cell is executed, also first cell with imports is always executed
 * In some rare cases user needs to reload browser tab manually
 * For large notebooks page reload might be too slow (tough one)